nefarius/Legacinator/README.md

 ## Environment

 This tool was built for **Windows 10**.
 Anything lower might work but is not supported.
+Since .NET 4.8 ships with Windows, the tool should be ready to run once downloaded.

 ## Download

-🚨 **This is fairly young software, signed binaries coming soon** 🚨
+🚨 **This is fairly young software (so Anti-Virus might complain), signed binaries coming soon** 🚨

 [Get the lastes build from here](https://ci.appveyor.com/api/projects/nefarius/legacinator/artifacts/bin%2FRelease%2FLegacinator.exe).
 If this link doesn't work, [check the Rleases page](../../releases/latest).